-When I think of buying gifts for my friends and family, whether they are homesteaders or not, I like to make sure what I get them is thoughtful.
+When I think of buying gifts for my friends and family, whether they are homesteaders or not, I like to make sure the gifts I give are thoughtful.

-That means my gifts have a great story, or are handmade, or are exactly what the recipient wants, or a combination of all three.
+That means they have a great story, are handmade, are exactly what the recipient wants, or a combination of all three.

-In this guide, I’ve tried to find items that appeal to those sentiments and will truly make your gift recipients smile.
+In this homesteader gift guide, I’ve tried to find items that appeal to those sentiments and will truly make your gift recipients smile.

-When it comes to buying for homesteaders the job is easier — we’re easy to please with canning supplies, garden tools, and lots of books.
+When buying gifts for homesteaders, we’re pretty easy to please with canning supplies, garden tools, and lots of books.

-But on the other hand, we’re kind of tough to buy for too.
-When you live a life of self-reliance there are fewer things that really impress you (homemade treats and handmade items are just standard).
+But on the other hand, we can be a bit tough to buy for, too.
+When you live a life of self-reliance, there are fewer things that really impress you (homemade treats and handmade items are just standard).